(Written in November 2022)

 Real estate values in Nanaimo were on a consistent incline from at least 2014, building momentum at the end of the decade and continuing with intensity into the first months of 2022.
-There was at least a 3% increase from the final months of 2021 into Feb 2022.
+There was at least a 3% price increase from the final months of 2021 into Feb 2022.

 Then suddenly in March, people stopped asking to view the listings.
 I remember it well because I had just listed a house and there was very limited response, and my seller clients were disappointed to say the least!
 But, it wasn’t my fault – agents across town were saying “Suddenly it’s crickets out there…”